 Most of the time, you will need to own a computer or laptop with an internet connection to do the job well.
 Most employers will likely require only a high school diploma.

-You also expect to offer feedback on their progress towards their learning goals, something that you also need to report to their parents or guardian.
+You also expect to offer feedback on their progress toward their learning goals, something that you also need to report to their parents or guardians.

 You will be responsible for providing individualized assistance to students and ensuring they complete their assignments and other requirements.
 You will also need to assign additional projects and answer their questions about certain topics as necessary.
 Some private tutor jobs can be done online.